Rattlesnake James: Biography

-Death of fifth wife
+Rattlesnake murder

-In March 1935, Ray James met Mary Emma Busch, who would become his fifth wife.
-In June 1935, Ray asked Charles Hope, one of his loyal customers who was struggling financially, to help him kill Mary for her $5000 life insurance, offering $100 plus expenses for two rattlesnakes, which he planned to use to poison Mary.
+In March 1935, Ray James met Mary Emma Busch, who would become his sixth and final wife.
+On July 19, 1935, they married in Orange County, California; he gave his name as Robert Sherwood James.
+She worked as a manicurist in his barber shop.
+In June 1935, Ray asked Charles Hope, one of his loyal customers who was struggling financially, to help him kill Busch for her $5000 life insurance, offering $100 plus expenses for two rattlesnakes, which he planned to use to poison Busch.
+According to the Associated Press, the prosecution contended during his trial that "he wanted her $21,000 life insurance."

-Hope brought the snakes to the James' house on August 4 to find Mary Emma, who was pregnant at the time, strapped to the kitchen table with her eyes and mouth taped shut.
-James said that he managed to get his wife on the table by telling her a doctor was coming to "perform some kind of operation on her for pregnancy."
-Hope watched as Ray put Mary Emma's foot in the box with the two snakes, which bit her, then left the house to return and pick up his wife.
+Hope brought the snakes, reportedly named Lightning and Lethal, to the James' house on August 4 to find Busch, who was pregnant at the time, strapped to the kitchen table with her eyes and mouth taped shut.
+James had told her that if she wanted an illegal abortion, he needed to cover her face "to protect the doctor's identity".
+James gave Busch a pint of whiskey as "anesthetic".
+Hope watched as Ray put Busch's foot in the box with the two snakes, which bit her, then left the house to return and pick up his wife.

-Returning to the house at 1:30 a.m.
-Hope found that Mary was still alive.
+Returning to the house at 1:30 a.m. on August 5, 1935, Hope found that Busch was still alive.
 Drunk and outraged, Ray took her to the bathtub, drowned her, and put her body by the fish pond in their backyard in an attempt to make it look like an accident.
 Hope left, having refused James's order to burn down the house.

-Mary's death was ruled a drowning until a drunken Hope bragged at a bar about his involvement in her murder.
+Busch's death was ruled a drowning until a drunken Hope bragged at a bar about his involvement in her murder.
 The bartender reported this to police and Hope was arrested.
+According to another version, by Los Angeles journalist and historian Cecilia Rasmussen, "James confidently tried to redeem his insurance policy on Mary.
+But an insurance investigator discovered that the barber had been married five times and that his third wife had last died by drowning, and tipped the police."

 Under intense questioning, Hope explained the plot thoroughly and James was arrested in 1936.
-A snake bite on Mary's toe overlooked during the autopsy confirmed this.
-Both were found guilty of their crimes, with James receiving the death penalty and Hope life in prison.
+A snake bite on Busch's toe overlooked during the autopsy confirmed this.

+A live rattlesnake brought to the trial as evidence escaped into the courtroom and caused a ruckus.
+Both James and Hope were found guilty of their crimes, with James being sentenced to death and Hope to life in prison.
+James led a Bible study group while on death row.

 On May 1, 1942, Rattlesnake James was executed by hanging at San Quentin State Prison in California.
+Prior to the execution he told the chaplain he thought God had forgiven him for his "bad life."
 The rope was the wrong length and it took over ten minutes for Rattlesnake James to die.